bpfman/bpfman/SECURITY.md

 ## Supported Versions

-No released versions of bpfd, bpfctl, bpfd-agent or bpfd-operator will recieve regular security updates until a mainline release has been performed.
+No released versions of bpfd, bpfctl, bpfd-agent or bpfd-operator will receive regular security updates until a mainline release has been performed.
 A reported and fixed vulnerability will be included in the next minor release, which depending on the severity of the vulnerability may be immediate.

 ## Reporting a Vulnerability